-It’s the texture sensation that is markedly different, along with a missing flavor of "toasted," that taste of the little brown spots on the tortilla that’s similar to how the flavor of bread changes after toasting.
-Who knew the little brown spots are so good?
+It’s the texture sensation that is markedly different, along with a missing flavor of “toasted,” that taste of the little brown spots on the tortilla that’s similar to how the flavor of bread changes after toasting.
+Who knew the little brown spots were so good?

 In comparison, the electric pressed tortillas taste too smooth, too dense, at least in my opinion.
 If you were going to use them in a casserole or smothered with sauce somehow, I doubt you’d notice the difference, and the sturdiness might even be advantageous.
 I don’t think you’ll have to fend off as many “tortilla thieves” as you do with a griddle though, because they’re just not as amazing to just eat by themselves.

 My favorite way to make homemade tortillas?
 I was totally shocked to realize I’d rather just use a plain old rolling pin and bash them out the old-fashioned way.

 I also tried 3 different types of fat in these tests: palm shortening, home-rendered lard (from fat back), and refined coconut oil (nearly melted because it was warm in the house).
 I used to make tortillas with butter, too, but I haven’t in a really long time, so I didn’t test that way.